meiazero/fast-api/README.md

 # fast-api
 > An example of a FastAPI project

-:warning: This project is a work in progress.
+:warning: This project is a work in progress, to see more about this read [here](https://fastapidozero.dunossauro.com)

 ## Prerequisites